Once your resume hits the spot, the next important thing in your recruitment process is a personal interview. And so is your preparation.

 - I desire to acquire more skills.

-- I want more responsibility to handle.
+- I want to handle more responsibilities.

 You may also answer:

-What I really liked about this opportunity than my present one is…Tell them one thing you can differentiate the best.
+What I really liked about this opportunity more than my present one is…Tell them one thing you can differentiate the best.

 Another way to ask is, “Why do you want to join our organization?”
 You can give a similar answer to the one we discussed now.
 Remember to address what you like about their organization compared to the current one.